jay-sus/arch/README.md

-# Comfy Arch install script
+# Ez Arch install

+A custom install script for Arch Linux.

 ---